New York Fashion Week: 2010s

 In February 2014, Dr. Danielle Sheypuk became the first wheelchair-using model to appear in a show for New York Fashion Week; she modeled for designer Carrie Hammer.
+Karen Crespo became the first quadruple-amputee to walk at New York Fashion Week in September, also for Carrie Hammer.

-In September 2014, Karen Crespo became the first quadruple-amputee to walk at New York Fashion Week, also for Carrie Hammer.
+The CFDA acquired FashionCalendar.com from Ruth Finley in 2014.
+The company had managed it (originally in the paper, then in digital format) for more than 60 years.

 On December 12, 2014, a New York state court approved a settlement in a lawsuit by community activists over whether allowing the Mercedes-Benz Fashion Week tents in Damrosch Park was a violation of the public trust doctrine.
 In accordance with the settlement, the City of New York, the New York City Department of Parks and Recreation, and Lincoln Center for the Performing Arts agreed not to renew their contract with IMG.
 As a result, the February 2015 Mercedes-Benz Fashion Week was the last one staged in Damrosch Park.